 - How To Export On Lumafusion

-We’ll also share our top three tools that are guaranteed to help you level up your videos!
-Plus some awesome LumaFusion tips along the way.
+Make sure you stick around to the end to find out our top three tools that are guaranteed to help you level up your videos!

-Let’s get acquainted with the LumaFusion interface so you know where to find all the features and functions.
+We’ll start this LumaFusion tutorial by running through the interface so you know where to find all the features and functions.

 The panel in the top left is the Import area.
 When you first open a new project, this will default on the Photos tab.
 You can access all photos and videos here.